Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 ### 3.2.3 Run-time

-When we now run the _hello_sailor_ executable, we see the expected output:
+When we now run the _hello_sailor_ executable as shown above, we see the expected output:
 _Hello, Sailor from Jai!_

-Congratulations!
-You made your first Jai program.
+Congratulations: you made your first working Jai program!.

 Here is a screenshot where the program is edited, compiled and run from within VSCode: